Software Configuration Management Guide

 The four primary functions of software configuration management are:

-1. Configuration identification is a process of identifying all software components and ensuring they can quickly be found at any stage of the software life cycle.
+1. Identification – Software components are identified and documented, ensuring they can quickly be found at any stage of the software life cycle.

-2. Configuration change control monitors changes in software components, comparing current and previous versions, ensuring they are implemented correctly and consistently.
+2. Change Control – All changes in software components are documented.
+Configurations are tracked closely, ensuring they are implemented correctly and consistently.

-3. Configuration auditing is a process that checks and confirms the proper implementation of software changes following requirements and standards.
+3. Audit – Configuration auditing is a process that checks and confirms the proper implementation of software changes following requirements and standards.

-4. Configuration status accounting is an automated history of all changes in software source code.
-To ensure efficient software configuration, SCM records when, why and what kind of change is made in software code and who made it.
+4. Configuration Status Accounting – SCM records when, why, and what kind of change is made in software code and who made it.

 We’ll find qualified software configuration management agencies for your project, for free.